-Last Updated on August 10, 2020 by Daniel Woerle
+Last Updated on November 7, 2020 by Mr. FightToFIRE

-In case of an old or wrong account number, the damage is not so bad.
+In case of a transfer into an old or wrong account number, the damage is not so bad.
 Money that is deposited into a closed account is automatically returned.
 If you enter a wrong account number, the payment will seldom take place in practice.

 Each account has a certain format.
 There is a control number at the end which makes this type of mistake almost impossible.

-Wrong payment?
-Can I get my money back from a bank transfer?
+Can I get my money back from a wrong bank transfer?

 But what if that does happen?
 What happens if you entered a too high amount?
 A zero or number too much for example.
-Or you choose the wrong one from the list of stored beneficiaries.
+Or you choose the wrong one from the list of stored beneficiaries and accidentally paid a bill with the wrong account number?
 Can bank transfers be reversed?

-Well, then you have a kind of a problem, because the bank never checks whether an account belongs to the person mentioned on the online transfer.
+In these cases, you technically made a correct transaction so getting your money back is not so straightforward because the bank never checks whether an account belongs to the person mentioned on the online transfer.
 How can they know to who or which company you want to transfer a certain amount at a random moment?
+In theory, this could maybe be predicted based on your payment or transaction history.
+ING made a micro-step [NL] in predicting your payments but for the moment this is just a glorified view of your fixed payments.
+But that’s not the case today.

 4-Step Guide how to Get Money Back from a Wrong Payment or Transaction